Krukov/cashews/Readme.md

         ...

-:param ttl: seconds in int value or as timedelta object to define time to store objects
+:param ttl: duration in seconds or in timedelta object or a callable object to store a result

 :param func_args: arguments of call that will be used in key, can be tuple or dict with argument name as a key and callable object as a transform function for value of this argument